 Myth 2: You May Bring an Emotional Support Animal with You Anywhere and Anytime

-Another common misconception is that ESAs are always allowed to accompany their owner.
-This is untrue.
+This is a myth.
+ESAs are not allowed to always accompany their owner.
 In public venues, ESAs will just be treated as normal pets.
 Some places, like restaurants, may not allow pets because of health codes.
-Other establishments, including government buildings, may have rules that prohibit a pet.
+Other establishments, including government buildings, may have rules that prohibit pets.

 Under the Fair Housing Act, tenants who have an ESA and were issued a legitimate ESA letter from their LMHP are allowed to have their animal in a non-pet building and to have their pet deposit and other pet fees waived.
 But the FHA applies only to your primary residence and not to other places where you may stay, like a hotel.